 All in all, Brevo has a lot of functionality in common with comparable software like Mailchimp, but it's more distinctively designed for managing sales KPIs across outreach campaigns.

 Plus, you can integrate Brevo with Zapier to inject even more automations into your workflows by connecting to apps you depend on, triggering email campaigns, or integrating outreach processes into other workflows.
-Learn more about how to automate Brevo, or try one of these pre-made workflows.
+Learn more about how to automate Brevo, or try a pre-made workflow.

 Brevo pricing: Free plan available; paid plans start at $9/month (billed annually).